 This porting effort has long been abandoned.
 It has had no updates since october 2002.
-The informations in this page are only for historical purposes.
+The information in this page is only for historical purposes.

-Debian GNU/NetBSD is a port of the Debian Operating System to the NetBSD kernel.
+Debian GNU/NetBSD is a port of the Debian Operating System to the NetBSD kernel and libc (not to be confused with the other Debian BSD ports based on glibc).
 It is currently in an early stage of development - however, it can now be installed from scratch.

 How to install